Contact Me Directly

 Almost never watch them.
 But I sure loved the Lord of the Rings trilogy.
 And on a semi-related note, I really loved the stage musical Les Misérables.
 What incredible music!
 What a deep, strong expression of what grace really means in Christ!

 Well, I’ve never yet watched an entire episode of Survivor, Friends, Seinfeld, CSI, or Everybody Loves Raymond.
 (Update December 2010: I’m not even sure what current popular TV shows I should tell you I haven’t watched yet.
 NCIS, 24, … ?)
-I think TV and I parted ways sometime around 1980, or whenever Mannix was canceled.
+(Update again, March 2015: I’m still clueless.
+Sorry) I think TV and I parted ways sometime around 1980, or whenever Mannix was canceled.
 (According to that website, Mannix was knocked unconscious 55 times, got shot at least 17 times, was blinded once, and always came out of it fine by the end of the show.
 It didn’t mention all the times his car went over a cliff.
 Now, is that great TV or what?)

 Really, though, why watch the tube when I could be doing all the things I listed above?
 The big exception: anytime Michigan State sports is on the air (that’s my alma mater).